NASA to test 'quiet' supersonic flights over Texas

 By performing dives at the speed of sound, the jets will produce two types of sonic boom in order to truly determine the sound they produce on the ground.

 According to NASA, Galveston was chosen as the testing area as it's located near the Gulf of Mexico, allowing the fighter jets keep louder sonic booms out to sea, while hurling quieter sonic "thumps" into the city.
-NASA recently awarded Lockheed Martin a $247.5 million contract to build the highly-anticipated aircraft.
+NASA recently awarded Lockheed Martin a $247.5 million contract to build the highly anticipated aircraft.

 Noise-reducing ability